udaya1370/sep10-freedom-project/prep/content.md

 * Cool fact Pen scanners were origonally ment for people who were dyslexic and other certain disabiltiys
 * There is also a type of Pen scanners that can search up barcodes
 * Pen scanners have a massive vocabulary
+* sometimes the penscanners can be to low in volume and might require headphones
+* A bad thing about pen scanners is that it loses battery pretty fast having to charge it occasionally.
+* Pen scanners are on the expensive size for the limited things that they can do which costs from 50 dollars all the way to 250!